sorear/julia/doc/manual/parallel-computing.rst

 On the master process, the corresponding ``AsyncStream`` objects must be closed by the implementation to ensure proper cleanup.
 The default implementation simply executes an ``exit()`` call on the specified remote worker.

-``examples/clustermanager/simple`` is an example that shows a simple implementation using unix domain sockets for cluster setup
+``examples/clustermanager/simple`` is an example that shows a simple implementation using UNIX domain sockets for cluster setup

 Network requirements for LocalManager and SSHManager
 ----------------------------------------------------